Let’s Talk About Burnout (Yes, Even in Your Living Room)

 When Burnout Creeps In, Call for Backup

 If you’re feeling drained despite your best moves, don’t tough it out solo.
 Contact your employer’s EAP or mental health resources.
 Many leading telehealth companies (like Amwell and UnitedHealth Group) offer confidential support lines.
-And if you need more support with remote working woes, our Telehealth Nurse Mastery Suite is packed with nurse-tested strategies for work-life balance.
+And if you need more support with remote working woes, our Career Accelerator (Formerly the Telehealth Mastery Suite) is packed with nurse-tested strategies for work-life balance.

 One Last Pro Nurse Tip?